tyang98/Tattler/README.md

 # TattlerApplication
-This is an Android newspaper application for the Ithaca High School Tattler, a student-run paper.
+This is an Android application for the Ithaca High School Tattler, a student-run paper.